paketo-buildpacks/python-start/README.md

 It sets `python` as the default start command, which will start the Python REPL (read-eval-print loop) at launch.

+## Behavior
+This buildpack always participates.

+The buildpack will do the following:
+* At build time:
+  - Assigns launch process to `python`
+* At run time:
+  - Does nothing

 ## Integration

 This CNB writes a start command, so there's currently no scenario we can